mb-BCA/SiReNetA/NamingConventions.md

 ## Naming conventions for the metrics and their corresponding functions

-Naming of objects and metrics needs to be corrected in the DynCom / DynFlow formalism.
-We should give a detailed though of what each object and metric truly measure from the point of view of the dynamic propagation system that represents.
-But, we should neither forget the practicality, that many graph/network concepts are well stablished and are familiar to the community.
-So, as an extension of graph/network analysis tools, we should take this on account and provide names that are familiar to the end users.

 #### communicability, response, flows, … ??

-Another possible source of confusion is that some of the metrics are characterised at three different levels: network, node and link.
+A possible source of confusion is that some of the metrics are characterised at three different levels: network, node and link.
 So, this needs to be explicit in the naming.
 For example, we could say (network flow, node flow and link flow).

 ##### List of names to take care of, and decide upon